Getting Started with Configuration Management

 Configuration management can drastically improve the integrity of servers over time by providing a framework for automating processes and keeping track of changes made to the system environment.
 This series will introduce you to the concepts behind Configuration Management and give you a practical overview of how to use Ansible, Puppet and Chef to automate server provisioning.

-March 23, 2016As a broader subject, configuration management (CM) refers to the process of systematically handling changes to a system in a way that it maintains integrity over time.
-Even though this process was not originated in the IT industry, the term is broadly used to refer to **server configuration management**.
+March 23, 2016As a broader subject, configuration management (CM) refers to the process of systematically handling changes to a system in a way that allows the system to maintain integrity over time.
+In this tutorial, we will discuss how configuration management works for servers, and what to consider when choosing a tool for building your configuration management infrastructure.

-March 23, 2016This part of the series will walk you through the process of creating an automated server provisioning using Ansible, a configuration management tool that provides a complete automation framework and orchestration capabilities, while maintaining a goal of ultimate simplicity and minimalism.
+March 23, 2016This tutorial will walk you through the process of creating an automated server provisioning using Ansible, a configuration management tool that provides a complete automation framework and orchestration capabilities.
 We will focus on the language terminology, syntax and features necessary for creating a simplified example to fully automate the deployment of an Ubuntu 14.04 web server using Apache.

 March 23, 2016This guide will focus on the features and characteristics of Puppet, a popular configuration management tool capable of managing complex infrastructures in a transparent way, using a master server to orchestrate the configuration of the nodes.
 In order to give you a hands-on experience with the tool, we will walk you through the process of creating a simplified provisioning example to fully automate the deployment of a web server using Apache.